-- CTG has established a Responsible Consumption Programme in which environmentally friendly practices have been encouraged and implemented in our offices.
-The introduction of integrated recruitment, HR and payroll system MYCTG has greatly reduced printing in the office. - The office was moved in 2016 right next to a Dubai Metro stop to encourage all employees to commute to work using public transport.
+- 1 CTG has established a Responsible Consumption Programme in which environmentally friendly practices have been encouraged and implemented in our offices.
+The introduction of integrated recruitment, HR and payroll system MYCTG has greatly reduced printing in the office. - 2 The office was moved in 2016 right next to a Dubai Metro stop to encourage all employees to commute to work using public transport.
 CTG participated in the Dubai Municipality's Car Free Day initiative.

-- Our company has implemented a sustainable waste management and recycling strategy. - Teleconferencing is our principal method of 4 communication, in an effort to reduce greenhouse gas emissions. - This year, CTG has enacted a Paperless initiative, whereby we print only when absolutely necessary.
+2018 TARGETS Use Papercut's Print Logger to track and benchmark the implementation progress annually, aiming to become a paperless company.
+3 Our company has implemented a sustainable waste management and recycling strategy.
+4 Teleconferencing is our principal method of communication, in an effort to reduce greenhouse gas emissions.
+5 This year, CTG has enacted a Paperless initiative, whereby we print only when absolutely necessary.